MagdaCichewicz/Bulk-RNA-seq-analysis-NK-cells/README.md

 Description

-This repository contains a demonstration of a basic bulk RNA-seq pipeline using publicly available RNA-seq data from human natural killer (NK) cells, based on "RNA-Seq Analysis Reveals CCR5 as a Key Target for CRISPR Gene Editing to Regulate In Vivo NK Cell Trafficking", by ER Levy et al., 2021, PMID: 33669611.
-The main aim of this analysis was to compare the transcriptome of ex vivo expanded NK cell populations to resting NK cells.
+This repository presents an independent reanalysis of publicly available bulk RNA-seq data from human natural killer (NK) cells generated in the study “RNA-Seq Analysis Reveals CCR5 as a Key Target for CRISPR Gene Editing to Regulate In Vivo NK Cell Trafficking” (Levy et al., 2021; PMID: 33669611).
+The objective was to characterize the transcriptional changes associated with ex vivo NK-cell expansion and to compare the molecular profiles of K562- and LCL-expanded NK cells with those of freshly isolated NK cells.

-Overall, both K562- and LCL-expanded NK cells showed substantial transcriptional differences relative to Fresh NK cells, whereas the two expanded conditions were considerably more similar to each other.
-Expansion was associated with increased expression of cell-cycle/proliferation-related genes and reduced expression of several Fresh-associated genes.
+Both K562- and LCL-expanded NK cells exhibited pronounced transcriptional differences relative to Fresh NK cells, while the two expanded populations were substantially more similar to one another.
+Ex vivo expansion was associated with increased expression of genes involved in cell-cycle progression and proliferation, together with reduced expression of genes characteristic of the Fresh NK-cell state.

 Dataset: GSE165498 / SRP303210